Domain-based Message Authentication, Reporting and Conformance (DMARC) is an email authentication and security policy protocol.

 If the email fails alignment, the policy defined in the DMARC record is applied by the receiver.

-In the DMARC policy a relaxed mode or strict mode can be specified for both SPF and DKIM alignment.
+In the DMARC record a relaxed or strict alignment mode can be specified for both SPF and DKIM.
 In strict mode the domain must match exactly to pass alignment, in relaxed mode the receiver will treat subdomains as equal.

 RFC5321.MailFrom domain is